 The quick answer

 The key threshold is 55.
-Below this, your sleep quality is within normal limits.
-Above it, you're experiencing more sleep disturbance than most people.
+Below it, your sleep quality sits within normal limits.
+Above it, you're reporting more disturbance than most of the group this scale was built on.

 Understanding your T-score

-T = 50: Average.
-Half the reference population sleeps better, half sleeps worse.
+T = 50: the middle.
+Half of the reference group reported better sleep, half reported worse.

-T = 60: One standard deviation above average for disturbance.
-You're experiencing more sleep problems than about 84% of people.
+T = 60: one standard deviation above the mean.
+More disturbance than about 84% of that group.

 What this assessment measures

-This assessment asks about your nighttime sleep experience, not daytime functioning.
+This form asks about your nighttime sleep experience, not how you function during the day.
 It covers:

 - How you'd rate your overall sleep quality